Innovation Evaluation Grants

 If you have an innovation that you would like to be considered, please complete this short expression of interest.
 Your application will be reviewed by staff at the IEE and Learning by Questions and, if successful, we will help you to develop the project further.

 Building resilience in learners

-Sidmouth College will be working with six schools to deliver and evaluate a six-week course based on cognitive behaviour therapy principles to Year 7 pupils who have been identified as having low attendance, achievement, poor behaviour and attitude to learning.
-Their evaluation will test whether interventions are effective in improving pupils’ wellbeing and resilience so that they feel settled in the classroom and are ready to learn.
+Sidmouth College worked with six schools to deliver and evaluate a six-week course based on cognitive behaviour therapy principles to Year 7 pupils who have been identified as having low attendance, achievement, poor behaviour and attitude to learning.
+Their evaluation tested whether interventions are effective in improving pupils’ wellbeing and resilience so that they feel settled in the classroom and are ready to learn.
+Read the final report

 Evaluating the impact of feedback using an audio tool compared to written feedback

 This project evaluated the effectiveness of teachers recording verbal feedback for pupils, both in terms of improving A-level test outcomes in sociology and maths and having a positive impact on teacher workload.Read the final report